jggatter/Notes/vim.md

 `gd`: Go to definition of a variable, class, function, etc.
 `^o`: Jump to previous cursor position in jump list `^i`: Jump back to next cursor position in jump list

+An alternative to `G` for jumping around the page would be to set relative line numbers on (with current line absolute) and use `<number>k` and `<number>j` to precisely move up and down. `G` is still useful for hopping around a file off the current page.

 `f(`: Go to first `(` character within the line
 `%`: Go between next pair of opening/closing braces within the line